newprice247/SVG-Logo-Maker/README.md

   ## Tests

+  The application is configured to use jest:
+  * Navigate to the 'SVG-Logo-Maker' folder
+  * Run 'npm install'
-  The application is configured to use jest, so navigate to the 'SVG-Logo-Maker' folder, run 'npm install'.
-Then navigate into the 'lib' folder and run the tests using 'npm test' or specify which built-in test you want to test using 'npm test {specifiedFile.js}'
+  * Navigate into the 'lib' folder
+  * Run the tests using 'npm test' -or- specify which built-in test you want to test using 'npm test {specifiedFile.js}'

   ## Questions